-Site-specific geotechnical/geologic-hazard investigations can resolve uncertainties inherent in this generalized hazard map and help ensure safety by identifying the need for fault setbacks.
-The Guidelines for Evaluating Surface-Fault-Rupture Hazards in Utah (Christenson and others, 2003; http://ugspub. nr.utah.gov/publications/misc pubs/MP-03-6Guidelines.pdf) includes a detailed rationale for investigating and reporting surface-fault-rupture hazards, and procedures for establishing safe setback distances from potentially active faults.
-City and county officials, planners, and consultants should refer to the guidelines for the details of conducting and reviewing investigations of surface-fault-rupture hazards.
-For well-defined faults, we recommend that investigations be performed in accordance with the UGS guidelines (Christenson and others, 2003).
+Site-specific geotechnical/geologic-hazard investigations can resolve uncertainties inherent in the generalized surfacefault-rupture hazard map (plate 3) and help ensure safety by identifying the need for fault setbacks.
+The Guidelines for Evaluating Surface-Fault-Rupture Hazards in Utah (Lund and others, 2016; https://ugspub.nr.utah.gov/publications/ circular/c-122.pdf) includes a detailed rationale for investigating and reporting surface-fault-rupture hazards, and procedures for establishing safe setback distances from potentially active faults.
+City and county officials, planners, and consultants should refer to the guidelines for details of conducting and reviewing investigations of surface-fault-rupture hazards.
+For well-defined faults, we recommend that investigations be performed in accordance with the UGS guidelines (Lund and others, 2016).
 Concealed and approximately located faults lack a clearly identifiable surface trace, and therefore may not be amenable to trenching, which is the standard hazard evaluation technique used to study well-defined faults (McCalpin, 2009).
 Where development is proposed in a special-study area for a concealed or approximately located fault, we recommend that at a minimum the following tasks be performed to better define the surface-fault-rupture hazard in those areas:

-- 1. Review of published and unpublished maps, literature, and records concerning geologic units, faults, surface water and groundwater, previous subsurface investigations, and other relevant factors. - 2.
-Stereoscopic interpretation of aerial photographs and/or interpretation of LiDAR imagery to detect any subtle fault-related features expressed in the site topography, vegetation, or soil contrasts, and any lineaments of possible fault origin.

-3. Field evaluation of the proposed site and surrounding area to observe surface evidence for faulting; map geologic units as necessary to define critical geologic relations; evaluate geomorphic features such as springs or seeps (aligned or not), sand blows or lateral spreads, or other evidence of earthquakeinduced features; and excavate test pits to evaluate the age of deposits onsite to constrain the time of most recent surface faulting.
+- Review published and unpublished maps, literature, and records concerning geologic units, faults, surface water and groundwater, previous subsurface investigations, and other relevant factors. - Use stereoscopic interpretation of aerial photographs and/or interpretation of lidar imagery to detect any subtle fault-related features expressed in the site topography, vegetation, or soil contrasts, and any lineaments of possible fault origin. - 3.
+Perform a field evaluation of the proposed site and surrounding area to observe surface evidence for faulting; map geologic units as necessary to define critical geologic relations; evaluate geomorphic features such as springs or seeps (aligned or not), sand blows or lateral spreads, or other evidence of earthquake-induced features; and excavate test pits to evaluate the age of deposits onsite to constrain the time of most recent surface faulting.

-If the results of these investigations reveal evidence of possible surface-faulting related features, those features should be trenched in accordance with the UGS guidelines (Christenson and others, 2003).
+If the results of these investigations reveal evidence of possible surface-faulting-related features, those features should be trenched in accordance with the UGS guidelines (Lund and others, 2016).
 In addition, we recommend that construction excavations and cuts be carefully examined by a qualified geologist for evidence of faulting as development proceeds.